Steve Bermann comes from a family of Cantors, Rabbis and Holocaust survivors.

 Along with his work as a Vocal Soloist, Cantorial soloist, and Conductor he has also been a member of the Los Angeles Master Chorale and has performed with luminaries such as Esa-Pekka Salonen, Zubin Mehta, Eugene Ormandy, Grant Gershon and Sir Antonio Pappano.

 He has toured Europe, Asia and Israel as a soloist and Baritone with professional classical music ensembles.

 Steve Bermann has taught as a full time substitute in the Philadelphia School District, teaches singing privately and is a Credentialed California Educator.
-He is the conductor and rehearsal pianist of the Sweet Singers of David volunteer choir at Temple Beth David and is our Cantorial soloist for the 5779-5780 High Holy Days.
+He is the conductor and rehearsal pianist of the Sweet Singers of David volunteer choir at Temple Beth David and was our Cantorial soloist for the 5779-5780 High Holy Days.

 Although his first language was Yiddish, he has sung in many languages and can hold a conversation in German and French.

 He loves learning things along with his students and cherishes those aha moments when his students achieve something they thought they were not capable of.